mdrs228/mdrs228.github.io/index.md

 The MDRS 228 crew is an international crew selected by the [Mars Society](https://www.marssociety.org/).
 Our team will travel to the [Mars Desert Research Station](https://mdrs.marssociety.org/about-the-mdrs/) this year to help put humans on Mars.
 We are engineers, physicians, sociologists, biologists, and journalists who hail from all walks of life and seven nations.
 But most of all, we are explorers.
 Enjoy our sizzle reel below and [learn more about our mission!](mission.md)

 [![MDRS 228](https://raw.githubusercontent.com/mdrs228/mdrs228.github.io/master/sizzleReel.png)](https://youtu.be/kisycVLO6k8 "Mars Desert Research Station Crew 228")

+Please note: Our mission was originally set to begin in April 2020, but we have since postponed it to now begin in October 2020 due to COVID-19.